phord/grok/README.md

-lgrok - the Log Grokker tool
+igrok - the Log Grokker tool

-lgrok reads a text file (possibly compressed) and indexes every word in the file.
+igrok reads a text file (possibly compressed) and indexes every word in the file.
 Users can then browse the interesting lines of the file by searching for keywords identified in it.

 Needs some special expression parsing.
 Something like